Faraja17/rps-game-js/README.md

 Overall, I learned through experience, that Python and JavaScript are translatable in some ways.
 This project helped me to see, first-hand, how learning one language can help me to become familiar with others.

 5/30/22 I also learned that when I first completed this project and wrote the above, I had very little skill in JS.
 I really was not ready to successfully write the program at that time, but I'm glad that I pushed myself anyway.
 Now I can reflect upon how my skills are improving!
 I am most happy that my logic skills are getting stronger.
 Now I have successfully written to JS programs independently--this one and the my plant tracker!

+7/20/22
+- JS ES6 practices
+- How to restore specific areas of removed background on remove.bg
+- Review and application of query selectors, event listeners, switch(), setTimeout()
+- Classlist() to manipulate CSS
+- Creative/extended use of setTimeout() to time the fist shakes and delay gamePlay()

 ### Continued development